Paternity Affidavits in Indiana: 5 Things to Know

-This is up to you and the mother of the child.
+Will the child get my name if I sign the paternity affidavit?This is up to you and the mother of the child.
 Part of signing the paternity affidavit is to declare a name for the child.
 It is best that you talk about it beforehand and when the time comes, you'll know right away if the child will take your last name or not.
 You will also be added to the birth certificate as the father of the child.

 If the name cannot be agreed upon and the paternity affidavit is not completed, then if a paternity establishment lawsuit is filed at some point in the future, you will have the chance to make a request to the court that the child be given your last name.

-If you and the mother truly know that you are not the father, then you should not sign the document.
+What if I'm not the dad, can I sign the document to become the dad?If you and the mother truly know that you are not the father, then you should not sign the document.
 By lying on the document, the mother can be charged with a Class A misdemeanor.
 Also, this can truly complicate things down the road, if you and the mother have disagreements about your rights (or responsibilities) to this child; or if another man who is the biological father of the child seeks to exert his rights and attempts to establish paternity in himself.